Why is “pick one goal setting framework” the wrong question?

 A note before you start

 The Synthesis Method looks heavy on the page because the article has to spell out every borrow and every justification.
-The actual assembly is not heavy.
-Six steps, about ninety minutes, on one Saturday afternoon.
-You end with one page that has your Summit Goal at the top, your SMART-shaped Annual Goal one level down, an Outcome Map and a Friction Map below it, your Focus Quarter goals for the current 12 weeks, and the Two-day rule at the bottom as the recovery clause.
+The assembly itself is not heavy.
+Six steps, about ninety minutes, one Saturday afternoon.
+You end with one page: your Summit Goal at the top, your SMART-shaped Annual Goal one level down, an Outcome Map and a Friction Map below it, your Focus Quarter goals for the current 12 weeks, and the Two-day rule at the bottom as the recovery clause.

 Run that one page for one quarter.
 Compare it to whatever single-framework attempt you ran last year.
 If the synthesis page covered something the single-framework page left to chance, you have your answer.